Wyandot County Airport

 Wyandot County Airport is a public airport located 4 mi northwest of Upper Sandusky, Ohio, United States.
 It is owned and operated by the County Airport Authority.

+History

+The county purchased 13 acre of land, some of which came from the county home, for the airport in January 1966.
+At the time, a private airport already existed in the county, but it was inadequate.
+A contract was accepted in November 1966 and by mid April 1967 construction was underway.
+The airport and its 4,000 ft runway were dedicated on 1 October 1967.

+An approximately 84 acre solar farm was built on either side of the runway in 2010.

 In 2023, the airport received $57,600 to update its master plan.

 Facilities and aircraft

 Wyandot County Airport covers an area of 107 acre which contains one runway, designated as runway 18/36, with a 3,997 × 75 ft asphalt pavement.

 The airport does not have a fixed-base operator.

 For the 12-month period ending June 12, 2023, the airport had 6,968 aircraft operations, an average of 134 per week: 99% general aviation and 1% air taxi.
 For the same time period, 10 aircraft were based at the airport, all single-engine airplanes.